DevDungeon/issh/README.md

 - `Enter`, `l`, or `Right Arrow`: Connect
 - `j` or `Down Arrow`: Down
 - `k` or `Up Arrow`: Up
+- `e`: Edit SSH config file

+When using the Edit (`e`) command, it tries to use the editor defined in `EDITOR` environment variable, otherwise attempts to default to a system editor.

 ## Troubleshooting